 The feel of ‘Waterloo’, a rock song with an underlying shuffle feel and a tangible jazz influence, was unusual for Eurovision.
 The particular rhythmic feel, combined with the 4-to the bar ‘walking bass’ and saxophone in the chorus shows the influence of 1970s British glam rockers (and festive favourites), Wizzard:

-The bass part on ‘Waterloo’ alternates between steady shuffled quavers in the verses (complete with hammer-on approaches from a semitone below, a la The Sex Pistols) and a pseudo jazz walking bass line in the chorus.
+The bass part on ‘Waterloo’ alternates between steady shuffled eighths in the verses (complete with hammer-on approaches from a semitone below, a la The Sex Pistols) and a pseudo-jazz walking bass line in the chorus.
 The low D in the chorus can easily be octave transposed if you don’t own a 5-string or are unwilling to detune for one note.

 The credit for the bass playing on ‘Waterloo’ is unclear.
 It has the hallmarks of Mike Watson’s rock-influenced playing (check out his part on ‘Mamma Mia’ for similar driving root note lines) and he was even on the cover of the Waterloo album, albeit dressed as Napoleon and facing away from the camera.